alex-straw/dex-assignment/README.md

 ### How it works

-+ The TTD token can be purchased through the contract by sending wei to the buyToken function.
-When buyToken is called, half of the sent wei is transferred to the owner of the contract (which is automatically set to be the deployer of the contract).
++ The TTD token can be purchased through the contract by sending Wei to the buyToken function.
+When buyToken is called, half of the sent Wei is transferred to the owner of the contract (which is automatically set to be the deployer of the contract).

 + The TTD token can be sold by calling the sellToken and specifying the number of TTD tokens to sell.

 The exchange rates are fixed to be:

-+ 10000 wei --> 1 TTD (buyToken)
++ 10000 Wei --> 1 TTD (buyToken)
-+ 1 TTD --> 5000 wei (sellToken)
++ 1 TTD --> 5000 Wei (sellToken)

 ### Deployment

 How this contract was deployed to Rinkeby:
-1. Dex.sol code was copied into the browser Solidity IDE Remix.
+1. Dex.sol code was copied into the browser IDE Remix.
 2. This code was compiled.
 3. The environment was set to 'Injected Provider - Metamask'.
 4. The Metamask account was set to the 'Rinkeby Test Network'.